learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 Try removing the `//` at the beginning of line 1 and clicking the Run button.
 Not surprisingly, JavaScript doesn't know what to do with that line of 'code'.
-The `//` enables programmers to include messages to other programmers &mdash; or to their own future selves &mdash; for documentation or clarification purposes.
+The `//` enables programmers to include messages to other programmers — or to their own future selves — for documentation or clarification purposes.
 Don't forget to re-comment out line 1 before you move on.

 ### Instructions